Adding USB drive to Ubuntu Server for Docker Containers to use. Server running on a Mac Mini 2012 16Gb ram, 1Tb SSD Drive & 1Tb USB

 - You should see the

-container running.
+transmissioncontainer running.

 Step 4: Configure Transmission to Use the Downloads Directory